-2.2 For the duration of this airspace trial it is envisaged that up to 2 planned diversions to RAF Marham will be conducted in the period 16 May - end Aug 2024.
+2.2 The airspace trial will commence on 1 Jun 2024 with a duration of up to 6 months.
+Two planned diversions to RAF Marham will be conducted in the period 1 Jun - 30 Nov 2024.
 Each diversion profile will involve an arrival and departure from RAF Marham.
 It is important to note that the TDA will need to be active for all Protector flying, including sorties from RAF Waddington when a planned diversion is not expected (i.e. the TDA may be active but not necessarily used).
 Therefore, regardless of whether Protector is expected to access the proposed TDA it will be activated by NOTAM whenever any Protector flying is taking place.
 This is to enable Protector to access RAF Marham as a diversion airfield in the event that, for any unforeseen reason, RAF Waddington becomes unavailable.
+Records of activation and usage will be kept in accordance with the trial objectives at para 6.